Green Stormwater Infrastructure

 - Bicyclist and pedestrian safety

 - Reduced local flooding

 Low Impact Development

-View a map of local public projects that use green stormwater features.
 An example of a local award-winning green street in the City of Campbell is the reconstruction of Hacienda Avenue from Winchester Boulevard to Burrows Road.
 This redeveloped one-mile stretch of Hacienda Avenue (Winchester Boulevard to Burrows Road) features 63 biotreatment areas, street trees, and bike lanes.
+View a map of other local public projects that use green stormwater features.

 See how green stormwater features help our community.
 Learn how you can incorporate some of these features into your own yard and garden.